-Local health organizations, San Francisco Department of Public Health and some city officials support the establishment of overdose prevention programs for people who use drugs to curb public drug use, prevent the spread of infectious disease and prevent overdose.
+Local health organizations, San Francisco Department of Public Health and some city officials support the establishment of safe consumption sites for people who use drugs to curb public drug use, prevent the spread of infectious disease and prevent overdose.
 But will business owners, law enforcement and the general public lean in to this proposed solution?

-On August 16, 2018, members of the public were invited to learn more about overdose prevention programs at a community forum hosted by San Francisco AIDS Foundation and Zendesk.
-A panel of harm reduction advocates, public health experts and drug users shared their perspective and answered questions about overdose prevention programs.
+San Francisco AIDS Foundation and Zendesk hosted a community event with a panel of harm reduction advocates, public health experts and drug users who shared their perspective and answered questions about safe consumption sites.
 In case you missed the event, here’s what we learned.

-Effective in more than 65 cities around the world, overdose prevention programs improve the lives and health of people who use drugs, prevent disease transmission and infection, and improve public safety.
+Effective in more than 65 cities around the world, safe consumption sites improve the lives and health of people who use drugs, prevent disease transmission and infection, and improve public safety.

-“The things you see happening on the ground on Market Street or in back alleys could be brought into a facility that is sterile, clean and gives people the opportunity to use safely, said Charles Hawthorne, from the Harm Reduction Coalition, who moderated the event. “[Overdose prevention programs] are also embedded in comprehensive local strategies, so people can also access social services such as navigation to housing and medical care.”
+“The things you see happening on the ground on Market Street or in back alleys could be brought into a facility that is sterile, clean and gives people the opportunity to use safely, said Charles Hawthorne, from the Harm Reduction Coalition, who moderated the event. “[Safe consumption sites] are also embedded in comprehensive local strategies, so people can also access social services such as navigation to housing and medical care.”

-The San Francisco Department of Public Health and Mayor London Breed have both publicly advocated for the establishment of overdose prevention programs.
-In 2017, a San Francisco task force appointed by the Mayor’s office developed a set of recommendations for establishing overdose prevention programs with input from law enforcement, the public health department, drug users and local health agencies including San Francisco AIDS Foundation.
+The San Francisco Department of Public Health and Mayor London Breed have both publicly advocated for the establishment of safe consumption sites.
+In 2017, a San Francisco task force appointed by the Mayor’s office developed a set of recommendations for establishing safe consumption sites with input from law enforcement, the public health department, drug users and local health agencies including San Francisco AIDS Foundation.

 “Studies indicate that these services attract some of the most marginalized people who inject drugs, promote safer injection conditions, reduce overdoses, enhance access to primary care, and reduce public injection and outdoor syringe litter.
 A cost-benefit analysis of potential safe injection services in San Francisco found that the City would save $3.5 million per year if one safe injection program were opened,” wrote now Mayor Breed in a letter introducing the task force’s recommendations.

-Find out more about how you can support AB 186 by signing up for San Francisco AIDS Foundation HIV Advocacy Network.
+Find out more about how you can support the opening of safe consumption sites by joining the San Francisco AIDS Foundation HIV Advocacy Network.
 Text SFAF to the number 52886.

 A changing city, impacting us all

-At the panel discussion, the panelists addressed some of the issues affecting public support for overdose prevention programs.
+At the panel discussion, the panelists addressed some of the issues affecting public support for safe consumption sites.

-In addition to preventing disease transmission and improving the health of drug users, overdose prevention programs are expected to improve public health and quality of life issues that are oftentimes associated with homelessness and substance use.
+In addition to preventing disease transmission and improving the health of drug users, safe consumption sites are expected to improve public health and quality of life issues that are oftentimes associated with homelessness and substance use.

-Terry Morris, director of the 6th Street Harm Reduction Center at San Francisco AIDS Foundation, explained that complaints reported to the city about discarded syringes, feces and homeless encampments have risen dramatically in recent years, in parallel with the city’s growth and development.
+Panelist Terry Morris explained that complaints reported to the city about discarded syringes, feces and homeless encampments have risen dramatically in recent years, in parallel with the city’s growth and development.

 In 2009, the city’s 311 call line received 290 reports of discarded syringes, 5,771 requests to clean up feces and 586 complaints about encampments.
 In 2017, the number of complaints received about each issue rose to 6,365 discarded syringe reports, 21,000 feces clean up requests and over 42,000 complaints about encampments.